mastodon-sc/mastodon-documentation/docs/partC/simi_bio_cell_import/simi_bio_cell_importer.md

-# Simi-BioCell importer.
+# Simi-BioCell importer

 When starting Mastodon, on the Mastodon Launcher, it is possible to import Simi-BioCell files as a new Mastodon project.

 ![Simi-BioCell importer panel](img/Mastodon_LauncherGUI_ImportSimi.png)

-## Simi-BioCell files description.
+## Simi-BioCell files description

 Simi-BioCell files are normally shipped as a pair of `sbc/sbd` files, but we need only the `sbd` file for import.
 Both are text files.
 The `sbc` file starts with something like this: